kapa-moon/final-project-team-decider/README.md

 # Decider

 ## Introduction
-Decider is mainly for the users who have a hard time making choices, or the users who have many equally important tasks and feels hard to arrange the priority.
+Decider is mainly for the users who have a hard time making choices, or the users who have many equally important tasks and hard to arrange the priority.

 ## Members
 [Xi Liu](https://github.com/xi-liu-cs)</br>